Overview

 Now that we’ve created the object t

-), we can call its methods:
+(which is a Thing), we can call its methods:

 >>> b.get_value() 42 >>> b.set_value(101) >>> b.get_value() 101